 I was 28 when I learned how to drive.
 I didn’t want to – I was terrified.
-It turns out that in that defining moment of my life, as a new single mom, I needed to regain control of my life, and that meant also getting in the driver’s seat in the literal sense.
+It turns out that in that defining moment of my life, as a newly single mom, I needed to regain control of my life, and that meant also getting in the driver’s seat in the literal sense.

 I called up a “driving instructor” I found in the yellow pages and paid him $100 to teach me how to pass the driving test.
 And though, ironically, I had to use a yellow pages book to prop both my bottom and my back up to reach the pedals, I supposedly passed with flying colors.

-When I look at where I am today, life is moving in a crazy speed.
+When I look at where I am today, life is moving at a crazy speed.
 I’ve been traveling, speaking on many stages, writing, homeschooling, and planning a move.
 Did I mention I’m taking math this semester?

 Even though I have my 25mph days, I have slowly overcome my avoidance of the seemingly scary highways.
 After all, we all know how the song goes: life is a highway, so I might as well want to ride it.